 When Business Owners Need a Construction Bond

 A Construction bond (also referred to as a ‘surety bond’) guarantees that the work your construction company is doing will be completed correctly in the right time frame.
-There are surety companies that back these bonds and will pay damages if the bonds are broken (but you still owe them whatever they pay).
+There are surety companies (as opposed to an insurance company) that back these bonds and will pay damages if the bonds are broken (but you still owe them whatever they pay).
 What are the common types of construction bonds?

-- Bid Bond: A bid bond is usually required to bid on a construction project.
+- Bid Bond: A bid bond is usually required to bid on construction projects.

 - Public Works Bonds: This is the equivalent of a performance bond on the state level.